-The primary component of current assets is cash and cash equivalents (unrestricted), which decreased by \$4.7 million to total \$851.6 million at June 30, 2015.
-This \$851.6 million of cash and cash equivalents plus investments of \$26.8 million represent approximately 6.0 months of fiscal year 2015 operating expenses (excluding depreciation), an increase of 0.1 months over fiscal year 2014.
+The primary component of current assets is cash and cash equivalents (unrestricted), which increased by \$55.4 million to total \$907.0 million at June 30, 2016.
+This \$907.0 million of cash and cash equivalents plus investments of \$24.3 million represent approximately 6.4 months of fiscal year 2016 operating expenses (excluding depreciation), an increase of 0.4 months over fiscal year 2015.
 This is a measure of liquid asset availability to cover operating expenses in the event of a temporary interruption to or decrease in the system's revenues.
-In fiscal year 2015 a \$51.0 million deferred outflow was reported, which represents the consumption of net position in one period that is applicable to future periods, and is primarily due to the GASB Statement No. 68 implementation.
+Deferred outflows of \$66.9 million and \$51.0 million were reported in fiscal years 2016 and 2015, respectively, which represent the consumption of net position in one period that is applicable to future periods, and is primarily due to GASB Statement No. 68.

 Current liabilities consist primarily of salaries and benefits payable and accounts payable.
-Salaries and benefits payable at June 30, 2015 decreased from the prior year by \$17.1 million, or 13.9 percent, to a total of \$105.5 million.
-Approximately \$21.0 million of the current liabilities increase in fiscal year 2014 was due to retroactive pay adjustments for employment contract settlements, which were paid after June 30.
-This increase to current liabilities was offset by an approximately \$13.0 million decrease due to third party provider's payments that were disbursed on July 1 in fiscal year 2013 versus the end of June in fiscal year 2014.
-Consistent with prior years, the salaries over twelve months on a September 1 through August 31 year.
-Accounts payable and other liabilities, including payables from restricted assets, increased \$11.5 million or 19.5 percent, primarily due to more construction activity during fiscal 2015 compared to fiscal year 2014.
+Salaries and benefits payable at June 30, 2016 increased from the prior year by \$10.0 million, or 9.5 percent, to a total of \$115.5 million, primarily due to employee separation settlements and two extra days being accrued after June 30, 2016 compared to fiscal year 2015.
+Consistent with prior years, the salaries and benefits payable accrual included about two months of earned salary for faculty who elected to receive salaries over twelve months on a September 1 through August 31 year.
+Accounts payable and other liabilities, including payables from restricted assets, decreased \$8.0 million or 11.3 percent, primarily due to less construction activity during fiscal 2016 compared to fiscal year 2015.

-The noncurrent liabilities increased by \$366.4 million or 49.6 percent in fiscal year 2015 compared to fiscal year 2014.
-This was due to GASB Statement No. 68 implementation which resulted in a net pension liability of \$330.6 million in fiscal year 2015, along with a \$28.4 million increase in long term debt.
-In fiscal year 2015, deferred inflows of \$239.3 million was reported which represents the acquisition of net position that is applicable to a future reporting period and is again due to the GASB Statement No. 68 implementation.
+The noncurrent liabilities increased by \$12.5 million or 1.1 percent in fiscal year 2016 compared to fiscal year 2015.
+This was due primarily to a \$34.1 million increase in the net pension liability, offset by a decrease in the noncurrent portion of long-term debt in fiscal year 2016 compared to fiscal year 2015.

+Deferred inflows of \$178.5 million and \$239.3 million were reported in fiscal years 2016 and 2015, respectively, which represent the acquisition of net position in one period that is applicable to future periods, and is primarily due to GASB Statement No. 68.
+Additionally, GASB Statement No. 68 resulted in a net pension liability for fiscal years 2016 and 2015 in the amounts of \$364.8 million and \$330.6 million respectively.

 Net position represents the system's residual interest in total assets and deferred outflows after deducting total liabilities and deferred inflows.
 Net investment in capital assets, represents by far the largest portion of net position.
 Capital assets are carried at historical cost, not replacement cost.
-Restricted net position have constraints placed on their use by external creditors, grantors, contributors, laws or regulations and consist primarily of those assets restricted for debt service of \$50.4 million, and restrictions imposed by bond covenants of \$66.5 million, a \$6.0 million decrease from fiscal year 2014.
+Restricted net position has constraints placed on its use by external creditors, grantors, contributors, laws or regulations and consist primarily of those assets restricted for debt service of \$48.8 million, and restrictions imposed by bond covenants of \$73.5 million, a \$7.0 million increase over fiscal year 2015.